 After his death on December 26, 1908, Spreckels’s will was contested by his older sons.
 Adolph and John D. had been disinherited on their father’s representation that his gifts to them were an advance on their legacy.

 The estate, estimated at Claus’s death to have been worth 30 to 40 million dollars (formidable for the time…but Spreckels had not reached the Rockefeller class of magnate), was reduced by October 4th of 1910, the day of the court’s ruling, to five million, this to be divided evenly among offspring Adolph, John, Rudolph, Claus Augustus, and Emma.

 Having his sugar interests in Cuba, Spreckels had opposed Cuban independence.
 William Randolph Hearst, proprietor of the SF Examiner, was enthusiastically pro-war.
-Below are samples of the Spreckels/Hearst feud, as reported by The Salt Lake Herald, and a yellow press reference from the Call.
+Below, a sampling from the Spreckels/Hearst feud, as reported by The Salt Lake Herald, and a yellow press reference from the Call.

 “Doubtless exaggerated accounts of the disturbance last night will be sent out.
 The whole affair was a most harmless thing.
 There was no rising of popular sentiment as is sought to be represented by the yellow press.
 About one hundred hungry vagabonds, hired at a cheap price, at from one and a half to two pennies each, by Robiedo, Weyler & Company, were told where to go and what to do.”

 Via Claus Spreckels obituary in The Pacific Commercial Advertiser, Honolulu, HI, December 27, 1908; with additional information from an article for San Francisco city guides, by James R. Smith, (undated), The Hattiesburg News, May 20, 1909, “Spreckels Heirs to Fight for Millions”.
 Biographical information on Hermann Schussler and Walter M. Gibson, from Wikipedia.